Symmetric Equilibria in Stochastic Timing Games: Equilibria in mixed strategies

 The proof of Theorem \ref{thm:mixedeql} is based on martingale arguments.
-An important aspect is to take care of the different kinds of jumps in the strategies and to ensure that the underlying payoff process \(\tilde L^{\tau^\vartheta}\) has the necessary properties (e.g., that \(D_{\tilde L}^{\tau^\vartheta}\) is continuous).
-Where stopping happens continuously, it need not have a rate with respect to time \(dt\), however (though it does in the explicit Brownian example in Section \ref{sec:expduo}); it might only take place on a set of time points of measure 0.\footnote{ In this case \(G^\vartheta_i\) would be a \emph{singular} measure, which often appear in optimal control of Brownian models. }
+An important aspect is to take care of the different kinds of jumps in the strategies and to ensure that the underlying payoff process $\tilde L^{\tau^\vartheta}$ has the necessary properties (e.g., that $D_{\tilde L}^{\tau^\vartheta}$ is continuous).
+Moreover, when stopping happens continuously, this may be at a rate with respect to time ($dt$) like in the explicit Brownian example in Section \ref{sec:expduo}, but not necessarily, and continuous strategies can also charge a set of time points of measure zero.\footnote{ In this case, $dG_i^\vartheta$ would be a \emph{singular} measure, which often appear in optimal control of Brownian models. }

-The strategies are trivial in the present equilibria~-- given that the endpoint is feasible~-- if either \(L\) or \(F\) is a (sub-)martingale on \([\vartheta,\tau^\vartheta]\); then there is no loss from waiting and \(dD_{\tilde L}^{\tau^\vartheta}\equiv 0\).\footnote{ Cf.\ \cite{RiedelSteg14}, Theorem 3.3, for this case, but also their Section 4.3 concerning issues in asymmetric games. }
+The present equilibrium strategies are trivial~-- given that the endpoint is feasible~-- if $L$ or $F$ is a (sub-)martingale on $[\vartheta,\tau^\vartheta]$; then there is no loss from waiting and $dD_{\tilde L}^{\tau^\vartheta}\equiv 0$.\footnote{ Cf.\ Theorem 3.3 in \cite{RiedelSteg17} for this case, but also their Section 4.3 on issues in asymmetric games. }

-\begin{remark} It may happen that \(D_{\tilde L}\) and hence \(G^\vartheta_i\) has jumps if \(L\) is only upper-semi-continuous from the right (and the left).
-In the specified equilibria, waiting is always at least as good as obtaining \(L\) and there must be indifference at increases of \(D_{\tilde L}\).
-This is of course not possible with a joint mass point where \(L>M\).\footnote{ \emph{Example}: No symmetric payoff equilibrium if \(L\) (\(>M\)) not right-continuous.
+\begin{remark} It may happen that $D_{\tilde L}$~-- and hence $G_i^\vartheta$~-- has jumps if $L$ is only upper-semi-continuous from the right (and the left).
+In Theorem \ref{thm:mixedeql}, waiting is always at least as good as obtaining $L$ and there must be indifference at increases of $D_{\tilde L}$.
+Joint mass points are therefore impossible when $L>M$.\footnote{ \emph{Example}: No symmetric payoff equilibrium if $L$ ($>M$) not right-continuous.